 On the other hand, DeepL Voice doesn’t publicly list its pricing plans.
 Its costs depend on specific translation requirements, so you must contact its sales team to obtain a customized quote.

-Choosing the near-perfect English translation software depends on your translation needs, budget, and workflow.
-Here’s a quick overview of JotMe and DeepL Voice:
+Selecting an English translation software depends on your translation needs, budget, and workflow.
+Here’s a quick overview of DeepL voice and JotMe:

 Win Globally